smudge/decks/railsconf-2022/slides.md

 CLICK

-And so now if a test failed, a developer would see a red PR build, and know that they broke an actual customer demo or sales pitch.
+And so if a test failed, a developer would see a red PR build, and know that they broke an actual customer demo or sales pitch.

 CLICK